varnishcache/varnish-cache/doc/sphinx/users-guide/troubleshooting.rst

 to track the entries down.
 You can set `varnishlog` to log all your 503 errors by issuing the following command::

-   $ varnishlog -c -m TxStatus:503
+   $ varnishlog -q 'RespStatus == 503' -g request

 If the error happened just a short time ago the transaction might still be in the shared memory log segment.
 To get `varnishlog` to process the whole shared memory log just add the '-d' parameter::

-   $ varnishlog -d -c -m TxStatus:503
+   $ varnishlog -d -q 'RespStatus == 503' -g request

-Please see the `varnishlog` man page for elaborations on further filtering capabilities and explanation of the various options.
+Please see the `vsl-query` and `varnishlog` man pages for elaborations on further filtering capabilities and explanation of the various options.

 Varnish doesn't cache